 the 2020 prizes

-Alongside the 33 WAF award categories were a host of 'Prizes' awarded to projects from the main shortlist.
+Alongside the 33 WAF award categories are a host of specialist prizes awarded to projects from the main shortlist.
 Entrants do not to pay any additional fees to be considered for the prizes.

-The WAFX Award, supported by our WAFX Headline Partner GreenCoat®, heralds the world’s most forward-looking architectural concepts, and is awarded to future projects that identify key challenges that architects will need to address in the coming years.
+The WAFX Award heralds the world’s most forward-looking architectural concepts, and is awarded to future projects that identify key challenges that architects will need to address in the coming years.

 Ten innovative designs addressing some of the world’s biggest challenges have won awards ranging from ageing and health to cultural identity and carbon reduction.